Israt-Jahan-Shonom/Basic-JavaScript/README.md

 # Basic-JavaScript
 Hello!
 Welcome to my first repository on GitHub.
-This repository proudly showcases the solutions to various problems in basic JavaScript which I solved during the completion of [Geospatial Programming Course](https://ramiz-moktader.github.io/geospatial-programming-course/) designed to instill fundamental concepts in programming using JavaScript, served as a robust foundation for honing my coding skills.
+This repository proudly showcases the solutions to various problems in basic JavaScript which I solved during the completion of [Geospatial Programming Course](https://ramiz-moktader.github.io/geospatial-programming-course/) designed to introduce fundamental concepts in programming using JavaScript, served as a robust foundation for improving my coding skills.

 ## Sessions
 ### Session 1: Variable, Data Type, Comparison Operator